 The Bodhisatta was once a king.
 He frequently hosted dice games and a garuda king in the form of a handsome young man often came to play.
 The garuda and the gorgeous chief queen fell in love and secretly ran off to live together at his remote island home.
 Missing his queen, the Bodhisatta sent one of his minstrels out to find her.
 Suspecting she was with the garuda, the minstrel found him relaxing on a lakeshore and snuck into his feathers to hitch a ride to his home.
 There he had sex with the queen and later flew back home undetected in the same way.
 The next time the garuda played dice at the palace, the minstrel took his lute to the dice chamber and sang of his affair with the queen.
 The garuda regretted not guarding her better and, now knowing what a wicked woman she was, gave her back to the Bodhisatta and never returned to the palace.

 In the Lifetime of the Buddha

-The minstrel was an earlier birth of one of the Buddha’s disciples who considered quitting the monkhood after falling for the charms of a woman.
-The Buddha explained that it’s easy to be led astray by women and then he told this story as an example of how there is no place one can escape their temptation.
+The minstrel was an earlier birth of one of the Buddha’s disciples who considered quitting the sangha after falling for the charms of a woman.
+The Buddha explained that it’s easy to be led astray by women, and then he told this story as an example of how there is no place one can escape their temptation.